CarlosAndresd/f_abm/docs/index.rst

 There are many things you can do:

 - If you are interested in reading more about the theory behind agent-based opinion formation models, and in particular the one that inspires the functioning of this package, you can :ref:`read here <theory_page>`.
 - If you want to start seeing some simulations you can download the GUI and follow some examples.
 - If you want to learn about the functioning of the program and the details of the functions you can go to the documentation.
 - If you want to contribute, even with something as simple as comments to this first introduction feel free to send a comment here.

 .. toctree::
    :maxdepth: 2
    :caption: Theory:

+   docs_theory.rst